bolderbrush10/SearchlightAssault/README.md

 but this codebase would be drastically smaller if these issues weren't in place:

 0. No mechanism in the API to modify shooting range during runtime
+0. No mechanism in the API to modify ammo max range during runtime
 0. API doesn't provide some info in on_player_setup_blueprint event for some blueprint use cases
 0. Unsophisticated technique to "fire" the searchlight effect when no enemies present by creating a dummy entity in a dummy force (turtle)